 - Photo Gallery.
 This plays a 7-minute reel of behind-the-scenes photo stills.

 - Doctor Who Annual 1971.
 Pop this DVD into a PC or laptop, and you can have a look at

 the entire 76-page 1971 Doctor Who Annual using Acrobat Reader.
 (Annuals are

 short story and artwork collections that were sold in the year listed on the cover.)

 - Radio Times Billings.
 Similarly, the TV listings billings from the Radio Times magazine

 are presented here as a pdf file for Acrobat Reader.

 - Coming Soon.
 A 1-minute trailer for the DVD of The Mind of Evil.

 - Subtitles option for the hearing impaired.

-- Another Easter Egg.
+- 2 more Easter Eggs.
 Highlight the blank area here to see what it is and how to reach it: